joniles/mpxj/mkdocs/docs/howto-use-timephased.md

 |Material (m3)|0.2|0.2|0.2|null|null|0.2|0.2|

-## Parameterised Methods
+## Parametrised Methods

 In the examples we have looked at so far we've used specific methods to retrieve each type of timephased data, for example to retrieve timephased actual work, we've called `getTimephasedActualWork`.
 This works well when we know ahead of time exactly which timephased data we want to read.
-If we need a little more flexibility we can use parameterised methods to access this data.
+If we need a little more flexibility we can use parametrised methods to access this data.

-The `FieldContainer` interface, which is implemented by the `Resource`, `Task` and `ResourceAssignment` classes defines two parameterised methods for retrieving timephased data: `getTimephasedDurationValues` (which can be used to retrieve timephased work) and `getTimephasedNumericValues` (which can be used to retrieve timephased cost and material utilisation).
+The `FieldContainer` interface, which is implemented by the `Resource`, `Task` and `ResourceAssignment` classes defines two parametrised methods for retrieving timephased data: `getTimephasedDurationValues` (which can be used to retrieve timephased work) and `getTimephasedNumericValues` (which can be used to retrieve timephased cost and material utilisation).